imkappy/imkappy/README.md

 ## 🔧 Projects
 Here are a few of my personal projects that I've worked on:

-- [Therapy Scheduler](https://github.com/imkappy/Therapy-Scheduler): A system to help a therapy company manage doctor appointments and patient schedules.
-This project involves **database management** (ERD), **system design**, and **class modeling** to ensure an efficient scheduling system for healthcare professionals.
 - [Clicker Game](https://github.com/imkappy/Clicker-Game): A fun idle game made with Unity.
 Inspired by popular clicker games like **Idle Slayer** and **Clicker Heroes**
 - [HouseRules](https://github.com/imkappy/HouseRules): Built in Unity; features Solitare and the potential to add other card games.
 - [RPG](https://github.com/imkappy/RPG): A partially started attempt to recreate Pokemon Leaf Green with my own twist.
 - [FormFiller](https://github.com/imkappy/FormFiller): A C# tool to automate form/survey submissions.

+##🏫University Class Projects
+Below are projects that I have done for classes at a university.
+Some projects were all solo and some projects were with a team of other students
+- [Therapy Scheduler](https://github.com/imkappy/Therapy-Scheduler): A system to help a therapy company manage doctor appointments and patient schedules.
+This project involves **database management** (ERD), **system design**, and **class modeling** to ensure an efficient scheduling system for healthcare professionals.

 ## 📫 How to reach me:
 - **Email**: [kidkappy@gmail.com](mailto:kidkappy@gmail.com)